mike-tutkowski/ms-cse/README.md

 | 181 | 61 |
 | 255 | 112 |

-* Note: Reminder that "Average Cost" when the transportType query parameter is set to FOR_HIRE will always be 0.00 because total cost does not exist in the data set of for-hire vehicles.
+&ast; Note: Reminder that "Average Cost" when the transportType query parameter is set to FOR_HIRE will always be 0.00 because total cost does not exist in the data set of for-hire vehicles.

 ## Database Schema